The African American Intellectual History Society (AAIHS)’s Eighth Annual Conference

 704 – 373-9700

 * Please be sure to book your accommodations with the conference hotels soon as space for reservations is limited.

 Co-Chairs: LaShawn Harris, Michigan State University and Crystal Eddins, University of North Carolina, Charlotte

 Grace D. Gipson, Virginia Commonwealth University

-Note: The goal is to have an in-person conference but this is subject to change given the current pandemic.
+Note: The goal is to have an in-person conference, but this is subject to change given the current pandemic.
 Hybrid options may be available as we are an organization that does take seriously inclusivity of all interested in participating in this timely event.
-Masks will be required and proof of vaccination or a negative COVID test (24 hours before attending) may become required, to be determined per CDC guidelines around the time of the event.
+Masks are strongly recommended.
+Proof of vaccination and/or a negative COVID test (24 hours before attending) may become required, to be determined per CDC guidelines around the time of the event.